-We understand that extreme, adverse or emergency events like flooding, droughts and storms can affect how you manage your tax.
-It can mean you can’t pay on time or need to update your details, like income estimates, with us.
+We understand that adverse or emergency events like flooding, droughts and storms can affect how you manage your tax.
+It can mean you can’t pay on time or need to update your details, such as income estimates, with us.

 Unable to file or pay on time

 We understand you may be unable to file or pay your tax on time and we have several ways to help you through this.
 You don’t need to contact us right now.
 Get in touch when you reasonably can.
 You may continue to receive computer generated letters and notifications from us however we understand if you’re prioritising your immediate response and recovery.

 Once you know what you can afford to pay, you can set up an arrangement to pay in instalments.
 You can set this up in your myIR account or over the phone with us.
 This will stop late payment penalties from applying.

 We can remit penalties if being affected by an emergency event stopped you from being able to pay or file on time.
 You will still need to file the relevant return and pay the tax as soon as reasonably possible.
 Contact us once you have made payment.